 - On-ground: Class sessions for on-ground courses meet for 4 hours, usually from 6:00pm to 10:00pm, one night per week.
-Each student is required to attend class. - On-line: Class sessions for online courses begin on a Monday at 12:01 a.m. and end on the following Sunday at midnight.
-Online attendance is evaluated by student logins to the online course each week during the specified time frame.
+Each student is required to attend class according to the attendance and absence policy. - On-line: Class sessions for online courses begin on a Monday at 12:01 a.m. and end on the following Sunday at midnight.
+Each student is required to attend class according to the attendance and absence policy.